 Also of interest is that Sacramento has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Sacramento telecommute to their jobs.
-Overall, about 8.90% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.57% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Sacramento are very well educated compared to the average community in the nation: 34.32% of adults in Sacramento have a bachelor's degree or even advanced degree.
+The education level of Sacramento citizens is very high relative to the national average among all cities (21.84%): 35.13% of adults in Sacramento have a bachelor's degree or even advanced degree.

 The most common language spoken in Sacramento is English.
 Other important languages spoken here include Spanish and Chinese.